(Pocket-lint) - No matter how responsible or communicative your children are, ensuring their online activity is safe and healthy is no easy matter.

 Do we recommend it?

-Circle with Disney is unlike any other internet control service we’ve used.
+Circle is unlike any other internet control service we’ve used.
 While it is possible to achieve similar functionality if you know how to dig into your router settings or customise complex user profiles, Circle offers all this in a simple and well thought out interface that anyone can set up.